 What does a Lavender Floral Tattoo Symbolize?

-Uses of Lavenders
+Uses of Lavender Plants

 Let’s take a look through time at how these flowers were marvelously used.
 The ancient Greeks and Romans were the first to marvel at the powers of this flower.
-Its petals were used in fresh baths to soothe the body and calm the mind.
-During the Renaissance, such fresh flowers were used as a medicinal herb for headaches.
+Its petals were used in fresh baths to soothe the body of skin irritation and was said to heal wounds and minor injuries.

-In Mexico, a brewed tea was crafted to help treat indigestion.
+In Mexico, frequently used as a brewed tea to help treat digestive problems and relieve gas.
 The local herbal folk healers, Curanderas also regard this flower as the central remedio.
-The flowers are handed to women in labor to squeeze and inhale their calming scent.
+The flowers are handed to calm people because of the calming effect when inhaled.
 Doing so was said to also improve the infant’s health.
-A word of warning that it’s a must to always consult a medical professional before using this plant or any part of it for medical purposes.